dong/simpleBlog/README.md

 Author: Shen Dong

-A Simple Blog system built based on node.js, MongoDB and Jade.
+A Simple Blog system built from scratch based on Node.js, MongoDB and Jade.

 # Tech Stack